materialsproject/fireworks/docs/introduction.rst

     mongod --logpath <FILENAME_TO_LOG_TO> --fork

+    .. note:: If your FireWorks database is located on a different computer from your FireWorks installation, navigate to the computer containing FireWorks and type ``lpad init``.
+This will set up a file that points to your remote database.
+You can now run ``lpad`` commands from within this directory.
+Alternatively, use the ``lpad -l`` option to point to this file or set up this file as your default db location using the :doc:`FW config </config_tutorial>`.

     .. note::

         If MongoDB is outputting a lot of text, you might want to start it in a